 Drawing its musical influences from American roots music -- swing, boogie-woogie, and Motown, Eight to the Bar is known for its outstanding instrumentalists and sophisticated musical and vocal arrangements, highlighted by female vocals.

 With the support of independently produced CDs and videos, Eight to the Bar has cultivated a large, enthusiastic following that has put them in clubs from Maine to Miami as well as Europe and the Caribbean.
 Their rigorous touring schedule has included opening spots for Big Bad Voodoo Daddy, Manhattan Transfer, Robert Cray, the late Roy Orbison and Ray Charles, several European tours, and most recently, a tour of the Republic of Georgia at the invitation of the U.S. Embassy located there.

 Besides live music venues, ETTB is available for private functions and celebrations.

 Want to hear what our brand new CD sounds like?
-Check out excerpts from our 40th Anniversary show at Infinity Hall where we played cuts from it LIVE:
+Check out excerpts from our 40th Anniversary show at Infinity Hall in Norfolk, CT where we played cuts from it LIVE: